 In addition to web security principles, understanding secure coding practices and common C/C++ vulnerabilities is essential to a successful Gecko security review.
 Things like buffer overflows, format string vulnerabilities, integer overflow, use after free, double free, etc.

-Content/Chrome segregation vulnerabilities are very dangerous as Chrome has 'system principal' and is not subjected to security checks (same origin policy).
+Content/Chrome segregation vulnerabilities are very dangerous as Chrome is not subjected to security checks, like same origin policy, like web content is.
 This is an example of a chrome/content segregation vulnerability that lead to